Cat Whiskers: Q&A

 Can You Cut Whiskers?
 What Happens If Cats Do Not Have Whiskers?

 You should not cut your cat’s whiskers!
 This can cause fear and disorientation in your kitty.
 Due to the extreme sensitivity of the whiskers, cutting them or removing them in any way may also cause pain.
-Whiskers do shed out on their own, so finding one in your home is no cause for concern (Johnson-Bennett).
+Whiskers shed on their own, so finding one in your home is no cause for concern (Johnson-Bennett).

 Can Whiskers Show Emotion?